MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

 /// then no data would be copied into the imageStream.
 /// For more details, see the `GetFavicon` API.
 [uuid(A2508329-7DA8-49D7-8C05-FA125E4AEE8D), object, pointer_default(unique)]
-interface ICoreWebView2ExperimentalGetFaviconCompletedHandler : IUnknown {
+interface ICoreWebView2GetFaviconCompletedHandler : IUnknown {
   /// Called to notify the favicon has been retrieved.
   HRESULT Invoke(
     [in] HRESULT errorCode,
     [in] IStream* faviconStream);
 }

-/// This is the ICoreWebView2 Experimental Favicon interface.
+/// This is the ICoreWebView2 Favicon interface.
 [uuid(DC838C64-F64B-4DC7-98EC-0992108E2157), object, pointer_default(unique)]
 interface ICoreWebView2_10 : ICoreWebView2_9 {
     /// Add an event handler for the `FaviconChanged` event.